-In our upcoming 3 part series, we’ll dive deep into what retention is, why it is important, how to keep your startup alive by focusing on retention and what tips and tricks you can use to improve it.
+In this post, we’ll dive deep into what retention is, why it is important, how to keep your startup alive by focusing on retention and what tips and tricks you can use to improve it.

 Focus on retention to keep your company alive

 Simply put, retention is the measure of how many users return to your product over time.

 Even for the best products, it’s inevitable to lose a portion of users in a few days.

 Based on Quettra’s data, the average app loses 77% of its DAUs (daily active users) within the first 3 days.
 In 30 days, it’s 90%.
 After 90 days, it’s over 95%.
 So the retention rate for the average app after 90 days is around 5%.
 That’s very low.

 So if you want to grow your company, you need to focus on retaining users, by improving retention.
 Retention is really the foundation of all growth as it directly impacts the virality, the lifetime value (LTV) or even the payback period for any product.

 In most cases, companies and software products look at what we call N-day retention.
 This is probably the most spread retention metric you’ll find reported anywhere.

 N-day retention shows what percentage / portion of users come back on the ‘Nth’ day after their first use of the product.
 In practice it means that if 100 people signed up yesterday, and only 10 came back, my 1st day retention (N=1) is 10% (10/100).
 By looking at multiple days in a row, you can plot these retention values over time and draw a retention curve highlighting these values.